Interesting Park Course

 Hole 9 has water along the right side of the fairway, so a RHBH player will start their drive out over the water and rely on the fade to carry it back to dry land.

 Large parking area.

 Cons: Navigation on this course is somewhat confusing, especially on the back 9 (or 11 or 12??).
 It appears that there has been some renumbering of holes, so right off the bat on Hole 10 you are throwing to a basket marked "11".
 I asked one of the locals what was up and he indicated that numbers were "off".
-So for the remainder of the back 9 you are faced with tee signs that have an original printed number and then a second hole number marked over that. some basket number match, some don't.
-Some baskets don't have numbers.
-Many areas have a clear path from the basket to the next hole, but I honestly don't know if I found them all or not.
+So for the remainder of the back 9 you are faced with tee signs that have an original printed number and then a second hole number marked over that.
+Some basket numbers match, some don't.
+Some baskets don't have numbers at all.
+Many areas have a clear path from the basket to the next hole, but I honestly don't know if I found all of the holes or not.
 The map in the files section is outdated and doesn't help much.

 Some of the tee signs are pretty beat up and weathered.
 Some of the baskets are really old with added chains, rust, etc., but they caught ok.

 Completely flat terrain.
 No big bomber holes if that is your thing.